tc39/proposal-atomics-microwait/README.md

 #### How to clamp?

-Currently, I propose the timeout value be clamped to the time remaining until the next repaint.
-In other words, lined up with when `requestAnimationFrame` callbacks are fired.
+Currently, I propose the timeout value be clamped to the time remaining in the current "idle period".
+In other words, lined up with the deadline's remaining time inside `requestIdleCallback` callbacks.

 This is the main open question of this overload, and may benefit from use case studies.

-- Is lining up with rAF sufficiently useful?
+- Is lining up with rIC sufficiently useful?
-- Lining up with rAF means the maximum timeout value is dynamic.
+- Lining up with rIC means the maximum timeout value is dynamic.
 Should the maximum be a static value instead?
+- What should the minimum timeout be? rIC has a maximum of 50ms, which seems reasonable, but no minimum.
+In our case, a minimum may be useful in that this overload is intended as a harm reduction alternative to a busy loop that does not yield.

 ## Prior discussions and acknowledgements